 In the top histogram, verify that there are a number of paths used in the -90 to -80 dBm range and also in the -60 to -50 dBm bin.
 In the right histogram, verify that a significant fraction of the paths are 80% or better and that there aren't many paths below 50%.
 In the scatter plot, we expect most paths better than -70 dBm to be 60% or higher stability.
-By breaking out mote-mote paths and mote-AP paths, hardware or interference differences specific to the AP can be seen.
+The waterfall plotter breaks out mote-mote paths and mote-AP paths because sometimes there are hardware or interference differences specific to the AP.